 Every New York corporation must appoint the New York Department of State as its registered agent for service of process in the state.
 The Department will accept and forward legal papers on the corporation's behalf if it is sued.

-Bylaws are an internal corporate document that set out the basic ground rules for operating your corporation.
+Bylaws are internal corporate documents that set out the basic ground rules for operating your corporation.
 They are not filed with the state.
-Your corporation is not legally required to have corporate bylaws, but you should adopt them because they (1) establish your corporation's operating rules, and (2) help show banks, creditors, the IRS, and others that your corporation is legitimate.
+Your corporation is not legally required to have corporate bylaws, but you should adopt them because they establish your corporation's operating rules, and help show banks, creditors, the IRS, and others that your corporation is legitimate.
 For corporate bylaw forms, see Nolo's website or Incorporate Your Business, by Anthony Mancuso (Nolo).
-Corporate kits also typically contain sample bylaws.

 The incorporator—the person who signed the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
 The incorporator must fill in an "Incorporator's Statement" showing the names and addresses of the initial directors.
 The incorporator must sign the statement and place a copy in the corporate records book.
 The statement need not be filed with the state.
-For a sample Incorporators Statement, see Incorporate Your Business, by Anthony Mancuso (Nolo).

-The first meeting of the corporation's board of directors should be held at which the directors can appoint corporate officers, adopt bylaws, select a corporate bank, authorize issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
-The directors' actions must be recorded in corporate minutes prepared by the incorporator or any of the directors.
+You should hold your first meeting of the corporation's board of directors at which the directors can appoint corporate officers, adopt bylaws, select a corporate bank, authorize the issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
+The directors' actions must be recorded in corporate minutes prepared by the incorporator or any of the directors and approved by the board of directors.
 Additionally, if the corporation will be an S corporation, the directors should approve the election of S corporation status.
-It is usually necessary to prepare the minutes over one or two weeks, and then send them to all the directors for their signature.
 For corporate meeting minute forms, see Nolo's website or refer to Incorporate Your Business, by Anthony Mancuso (Nolo).

 Additional tax and regulatory requirements apply to your corporation.
 These include:

 New York State Taxes: New York State Tax Law requires a corporation to file franchise tax reports and pay franchise taxes annually even if the corporation does not conduct business or loses money.
-Franchise tax requirements begin the date the corporate existence begins and continue until the corporation is legally dissolved by the Secretary of State.
+Franchise tax requirements begin on the date the corporate existence begins and continue until the corporation is legally dissolved by the Secretary of State.
 For more information, visit the New York Department of Taxation and Finance website.